kata-containers/www.katacontainers.io/src/pages/blog/kata-community-ptg-updates-april-2025.md

 The Kata Containers community participated in the recent online [PTG](https://openinfra.dev/ptg/) event in April, 2025.

 The community had sessions booked on 3 days during the event to discuss topics including release planning, process improvements, and more.
-This article is the first piece of a two-pieces series and shares the highlights of the community’s discussions at the conference.
+This article is the first piece of a two-piece series and shares the highlights of the community’s discussions at the conference.

 # Kata 4.0 Release Discussion
 Major releases are still planned to be treated somewhat differently from minor versions, as they are rather feature-driven than time-based.
 The community releases new minor versions on a monthly basis, but major versions are created when larger features or architectural changes get introduced into the codebase, which require more planning.